AntiPwr/AntiPwr.github.io/root/wiki/Metageography.md

 Metageography explains why Toma's environments are so extreme and varied.
 When a population undergoes a Mixture or Solution Death, the anim released does not simply dissipate; it imprints upon the land, altering its properties and sometimes giving rise to new biomes or phenomena.
 The [[Wasting Event|Wasting Events]] are prime examples, where mass deaths reshape entire regions.
 The resulting [[Hollow Resource|Hollow Resources]] become the foundation for new civilizations, technologies, and spiritual practices.

 ## Relationship to Hollow Resources

 The study of metageography is inseparable from the study of [[Hollow Resource|Hollow Resources]].
-By understanding the circumstances and beliefs surrounding a death event, scholars can predict the type and potency of resources that will emerge.
-This knowledge is crucial for those seeking to harness Toma's most valuable materials.
+By understanding the circumstances and beliefs surrounding a death event, scholars and adventurers can predict the type and potency of resources that will emerge—and sometimes even influence their creation.
+The ability to foresee or shape the formation of Hollow Resources is a powerful tool, sought after by those who wish to harness Toma's most valuable materials.

+Wasting Events and the resulting resources are not just historical footnotes, but living forces that shape the world’s future.
+The rise and fall of civilizations, the creation of new biomes, and the spiritual economy of Toma are all tied to the cycles of death, belief, and resource formation.
+For players, this means that the consequences of great events—wars, rituals, or acts of faith—can echo through the land in the form of new opportunities, dangers, and quests for power.

 ## See Also